This post may contain affiliate links. Please read our disclosure policy.

 Preparing the prawns:

-- Gently run a knife at the back of the prawn to slit open and remove the vein.
+- Gently run a knife at the back of the prawns to slit open and remove the vein.
 Use kitchen scissors to trim off the antenna.
-Keep the rest of the shells and heads.
+Keep the rest of the shells and heads if you choose to.
 Pat the prawn really dry with absorbent paper towel

-- Add salt and beaten egg to the shrimp and toss to combine.
-Sprinkle in the flour and mix to coat the shrimp
+- Add salt and egg white to the prawns and toss to combine.
+Sprinkle in the flour and mix to coat the prawns

 - Preheat some oil for deep-frying in a deep pot, enough to submerge the prawns in the oil.
 Deep-fry the prawns until pink, golden and crunchy.
+Be careful not to overcook the prawn.
 Place on top of paper towel to drain off excess oil

 Making the cereal mixture:

-- In a bowl, combine the Nestum cereal, sugar and milk powder.
+- In a bowl, combine the Nestum cereal, sugar, salt, chicken powder/chicken bouillon (mashed/crushed) and milk powder.
 Whisk to mix everything.
 In another skillet, melt the butter.
 Add the chili and curry leaves and stir-fry until fragrant.
 The curry leaves will crisp up too.
-Add Nestum cereal mixture and continue to stir-fry for about 1 minute.
-Take care not to burn it as there's sugar (mine is a bit too dark for my liking).
-Add the prawns to the mixture and stir everything to combine.
+Add cereal mixture and continue to stir-fry until light golden brown.
+Take care not to burn it as there's sugar Add the prawns to the mixture and stir everything to combine.
 Have a taste of the cereal mixture and adjust by adding more salt and/or sugar to your liking.
 It should be salty, buttery and slightly sweet

 - Dish out to serving platter and serve immediately with rice as part of multi-course meal